Blackstar (album): Background

 In June 2014, Bowie demoed new songs with his longtime producer Tony Visconti, the drummer Zachary Alford and the pianist Jack Spann at the Magic Shop in New York City, where The Next Day was recorded.
 Throughout the summer, Bowie worked on the demos alone for several months.
-During this time, he recorded "'Tis a Pity She Was a Whore" as a home demo, which appeared as the B-side of "Sue" in November.
+During this time, he recorded 'Tis a Pity She Was a Whore" as a home demo, which appeared as the B-side of "Sue" in November.
 The same year, Bowie began writing a musical, Lazarus, with the Irish playwright Enda Walsh, composing new songs for it such as "No Plan", "When I Met You", "Killing a Little Time" and "The Hunger" (later titled "Lazarus").

 In June, Bowie and Visconti saw McCaslin play with his jazz quartet — Guiliana, the pianist Jason Lindner and the bassist Tim Lefebvre — at the 55 Bar club in Greenwich Village, New York City.
 Lefebvre recalled: "When David saw us, he heard how electric and aggressive we were – more than he anticipated – which really sold us to him."
 Towards the end of 2014, Bowie hired the quartet as the main backing band for the upcoming album.
-Apart from Visconti, Blackstar was the first time since Tin Machine (1989) that Bowie used a completely new set of musicians from the previous album.
+Apart from Visconti, Blackstar was the first time since Tin Machine (1989) that Bowie used a completely new set of musicians than from his previous album.
 Visconti told Mojo: "If we'd used [Bowie's] former musicians they would be rock people playing jazz ...
 Having jazz guys play rock music turns it upside down."
 In December, the musicians received demos from Bowie in preparation for the recording sessions at the start of the new year.